 Japanese Family Culture

+Most marriages in Japan today are "love marriages," not the arranged marriages of the past.
 Modern Japanese families look much like modern American families.
 Most live as nuclear families, sometimes with a member of the older generation living with them.
 But traditional Japanese culture was very different, with up to five generations living together in very large, very stable family groups.

 Although most Japanese have changed the way they live their daily lives, the influence of the past is still very pervasive.
 A more detailed discussion of this topic can be found in the entry for Japanese grandfather names.